glennhickey/teHmm/README.md

 5. Trained HMM used to compute Viterbi (or MPP) prediction across whole genome (or arbitrary subselection), along with posterior probabilities.
 6. Guide track is used to label HMM states (optional)
 7. Accuracy computed wrt to other annotation (optional)
 8. Heatmap and network diagram generated to visualize model (optional).

+The set of commands used to generate the results in the paper is given at the end.

 Logging
 -